KevinMarquette/kevinmarquette.github.io/_posts/2017-02-19-Powershell-custom-attribute-validator-transform.md

     do-something : Cannot validate argument on parameter 'Path'.
 Value cannot be null.

 ## Other reasons to use custom validators
-I use the script and match validators quite often but I do not like the cryptic message.
+I use the script and match validators quite often but I do not like the cryptic error messages.
 If you truly need a better validator error message, it is worth considering this option.

 # ArgumentTransformationAttribute
 A lesser known attribute built into Powershell is the `ArgumentTransformationAttribute`.
 This is also one that I discovered when looking at the Powershell source.
 There are only two (that are publicly accessible) that I know of.